Financial-Times/fticons/contributing.md

 ### Technical:

-1. icons must be SVG v1.1
+1. Icons must be SVG v1.1
-1. icons should have a bounding box of 1024.
-This is because of a quirk with the image service v1, whereby a conversion from SVG to PNG will be very blurry if the _source_ SVG has a small viewBox.
+1. Icons should have a bounding box of 1024.
+This is because of a quirk with both versions of the Image Service, whereby a conversion from SVG to PNG will be very blurry if the _source_ SVG has a small viewBox.
-1. icons must not contain any ClipPaths.
-This is because the conversion of SVG to PNG does not work if ClipPaths are present.
+1. Icons must not contain any ClipPaths.
+This is because the conversion of SVG to PNG in v1 of the Image Service does not work if ClipPaths are present.
-1. icons must have been run through an SVG compression service (such as [SVGOMG](https://jakearchibald.github.io/svgomg/))
+1. Icons must have been run through an SVG compression service (such as [SVGOMG](https://jakearchibald.github.io/svgomg/))
-1. icons must have been tested with the [Responsive Image Service](https://financial-times.github.io/responsive-image-proxy-helper/)'s SVG -> PNG conversion.
+1. Icons must have been tested with the [Responsive Image Service](https://financial-times.github.io/responsive-image-proxy-helper/)'s SVG -> PNG conversion.
 [How do I do this?](#how-to-test-an-icon-with-the-image-service)
-1. icons must have been tested with the image service's tinting option.
+1. Icons must have been tested with the Image Service's tinting option.
+[How do I do this?](#how-to-test-an-icon-with-the-image-service)

 ### Naming conventions:

-  - all lower case
+  - All lower case
-  - contain only letters, numbers and hyphens (no spaces)
+  - Contain only letters, numbers and hyphens (no spaces)
-  - end with .svg
+  - End with .svg
   -- **Good**: columnists.svg, back-arrow.svg
   -- **Bad**: RightArrow.svg, linked_in.svg, yahoo!.svg